 Key Takeaways

-- Chamomile (Matricaria recutita and Chamaemelum nobile) is a medicinal herb with anti-inflammatory, antioxidant, antimicrobial, antispasmodic, anti-anxiety, sedative, and anti-allergy effects.
+- Chamomile (Matricaria recutita and Chamaemelum nobile) is a herb with studied anti-inflammatory, antioxidant, antimicrobial, antispasmodic, anti-anxiety, sedative, and anti-allergy effects.

-- Chamomile has been used medicinally for thousands of years to treat physical, mental, and emotional health complaints.
-Chamomile tea can be easily and safely implemented into a daily healthcare routine.Β
+- Chamomile has been used traditionally for thousands of years to support physical, mental, and emotional well-being.
+Chamomile tea can be easily and safely included in a daily routine.

-- While generally safe when consumed as a tea, consulting with a healthcare provider before starting a new medicinal supplement is always recommended.
-Doctors can advise you on safety and dosing to ensure you reap the full benefits of this powerful herb.
+- While generally safe when consumed as a tea, consulting with a healthcare provider before starting a new supplement is always recommended.
+Healthcare providers can advise you on safety and dosing to help you make the most of this herb.